 Common ones are:

-- Acne: This is one of the most common side effects of taking Clomid, and it's usually a sign that the drug works.
-There is no evidence that Clomid itself causes this side effect.
-On the other hand, elevated testosterone from taking the drug can increase sebum levels, causing acne .
+- Acne: There is no evidence that Clomid itself causes this side effect.
+On the other hand, elevated testosterone from taking the drug can increase sebum levels, causing acne.

-- Abdominal Pain: This is one of Clomid’s less common side effects.
-In women, it’s usually a result of ovarian hyperstimulation syndrome (OHSS), a severe and uncommon reaction to Clomid .
-In men, it’s possibly a result of pressure around the pelvic area and reproductive tract due to testosterone production .
+- Abdominal Pain: In women, it’s usually a result of ovarian hyperstimulation syndrome (OHSS), a severe and uncommon reaction to Clomid, as per Fertility Solutions .
+In men, studies published in the National Library of Medicine show that it’s possibly a result of pressure around the pelvic area and reproductive tract due to testosterone production .

-- Reduced Bone Density: A study on Clomid effects on men with low testosterone levels suggests that decreased mineral bone density is found in more than a third of the participants .
+- Reduced Bone Density: A study published in the National Library of Medicine shows that Clomid effects on men with low testosterone levels suggest that Clomid, also known as clomiphene citrate decreases bone mineral density .

-- Weight Gain: Clomid usage can cause temporary weight gain.
-But it tends to go away after the PCT .
+- Weight Gain: Clomid usage can cause temporary weight gain as per reports by Very Well Family, although the weight gain tends to go away after the PCT .

 How Clomid Is Used For Post Cycle Therapy (Guidelines)

 There aren’t any specific guidelines for Clomid PCT dosage because the drug wasn't invented for that purpose.
-However, I've learned a couple of things based on anecdotal evidence from speaking to various bodybuilders.
+However, from my extensive experience working with bodybuilders over the years, I've learned a couple of things.

 Clomid PCT Dosage